Ultrapure water

-Ultrapure water (UPW), high-purity water or highly purified water (HPW) is water that has been purified to uncommonly stringent specifications.
+Ultrapure water (UPW), high-purity water or highly purified water (HPW) is water that has been purified to stringent specifications.
 Ultrapure water is a term commonly used in manufacturing to emphasize the fact that the water is treated to the highest levels of purity for all contaminant types, including organic and inorganic compounds, dissolved and particulate matter, and dissolved gases, as well as volatile and non-volatile compounds, reactive and inert compounds, and hydrophilic and hydrophobic compounds.

-UPW and the commonly used term deionized (DI) water are not the same.
-In addition to the fact that UPW has organic particles and dissolved gases removed, a typical UPW system has three stages: a pretreatment stage to produce purified water, a primary stage to further purify the water, and a polishing stage, the most expensive part of the treatment process.
+In contrast to deionized (DI) water, UPW has organic particles and dissolved gases removed in addition to ions.

+Ultrapure water is typically prepared in three broadly-defined stages: pretreatment, primary treatment, and polishing/transport.
+While various industries use the term "ultrapure water", the exact definitions differ among industries.
+Standards for ultrapure water are defined by various groups for the power industry, semiconductor industry, and pharmaceutical industry.
+Water purity requirements of the semiconductor industry are generally the most stringent to prevent circuit faults at the nanometer scale.

+Ultrapure water standards

 A number of organizations and groups develop and publish standards associated with the production of UPW.
 For microelectronics and power, they include Semiconductor Equipment and Materials International (SEMI) (microelectronics and photovoltaic), American Society for Testing and Materials International (ASTM International) (semiconductor, power), Electric Power Research Institute (EPRI) (power), American Society of Mechanical Engineers (ASME) (power), and International Association for the Properties of Water and Steam (IAPWS) (power).
 Pharmaceutical plants follow water quality standards as developed by pharmacopeias, of which three examples are the United States Pharmacopeia, European Pharmacopeia, and Japanese Pharmacopeia.

-The most widely used requirements for UPW quality are documented by ASTM D5127 "Standard Guide for Ultra-Pure Water Used in the Electronics and Semiconductor Industries" and SEMI F63 "Guide for ultrapure water used in semiconductor processing".
+Purification process

+Water is typically sourced from city feed water or other local supplies and is taken through a series of purification steps that results in UPW.
+Some systems recycle used UPW water back into their UPW filtration system as this water is often cleaner than original sources.
+The purification steps have been broadly categorized into pretreatment, primary treatment, polishing, and/or distribution.
+These are not strict categories, and certain purification techniques may be present in one or more of the broader steps depending on specific engineering needs or author classification.